-While pursing the Formal History of Poetry course through Scholé Academy will be "restful" (and a lot of fun), we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
+While pursing the Formal History of Poetry through Scholé Academy will be "restful" (and a lot of fun), we also recognize the need to provide grades for students.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow achievement goals for mastery of this discipline.
-I can assign the following grades to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
+The following grades will be assigned to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).
 Ideally, every average student working diligently should do praiseworthy work (cum laude).
 Those who excel beyond this expectation will be the magna cum laude students.
 Students who do adequate but not praiseworthy work will be designated satis.
 Non satis means lacking sufficiency or adequacy.
+Students and their parents will receive regular feedback in the form of a quarterly update.
+If students need to complete a high school transcript with a numeric grade, please notify me at the beginning of our course so I can provide that grade accordingly upon request at the end of the course.